pdfliberation/Jersey-City-Budget-PDF-Liberation/README.md

 #### Tabula:

 * Non-interactive version of [Tabula](https://source.opennews.org/en-US/articles/introducing-tabula/) table parser was used to convert searchable PDF files to CSV files.
 * We run the tabula with the `-p` and `-n` options, converting one page of the PDF document and saving each page into a seperate CSV file.
-The `-r` option did not produce results because the tables in PDF use `-` and `|` instead of cell borders.
+The `-r` option did not produce results because the tables in PDF use "-" and "|" instead of solid cell border lines.

 	`tabula-extractor/bin/tabula -p 11 -f CSV -n -o destination_file.csv file_to_convert.pdf`